rakyat-game/CryptoBuddy/README.md

 - Clone the repo: ```git clone https://gitty.informatik.hs-mannheim.de/2025448/CryptoBuddy.git```
 - Fetch necessary dependencies inside the downloaded folder: ```flutter pub get```
 - Run the app: ```flutter run -d os```, where ```os``` &isin; {linux, windows, android}\
 The apps UI is primarily designed for android.
-For android, use Android Studio and either connect a physical device or\
-set up an emulator.
+For android, use Android Studio and either connect a physical device or set up an emulator.

 ---

 ### Currently implemented features

-- **Cryptocurrency Listing**: List of 250 cryptocurrencies, displaying information such as the current price, price change percentage, name and ticker.
+- **Cryptocurrency Listing**: List of 250 cryptocurrencies displaying information such as the current price, price change percentage, name and ticker.

 - **Search Functionality**: Effortlessly search through the list of cryptocurrencies to quickly find and view details about a specific coin.

+- **Refresh Functionality**: Users can refresh the data of all coins every 60 seconds.

 - **Sorting Options**: Sort the cryptocurrency list based on various criteria, such as market cap,